 - Low oxygen levels

-Silicates can build up through tap water that is high in silicic acid.
+Silica can build up in the aquarium from tap water that is high in silicic acid.
 It can also leach from some types of substrates that you may be using, such as silica sand.
 In addition to possibly being high in your tap water, nitrate can build up from uneaten food, dead material, or an overstocked environment.
-Along with lighting, these should be your biggest concerns.
-If you check each of these potential causes, you should be able to balance the tank's nutrient and oxygen levels.
+Along with providing proper lighting, improving water quality should be your biggest concerns.
+If you check each of these potential causes, you should be able to balance the aquarium's nutrient and light levels.

 How to Remove Brown Algae

-A brown algae issue is pretty easy to clean up and no real scrubbing is involved.
+A brown algae issue is easy to clean up and no real scrubbing is involved.
 The hardest part is usually getting it out of the gravel.

-- Wipe off all surfaces and vacuum the gravel well.
+- Wipe off all surfaces inside of the aquarium and vacuum the gravel.

 - Use silicate adsorbing resin in the filter if silica is in the tap water.

-- Increase the lighting so the tank gets 6 to 8 hours of light per day.
+- Increase the lighting so the tank gets at least 8 hours of light per day.

-- Stock a plecostomus or several otocinclus (bottom-dwelling sucker-mouth fish).
+- Stock a plecostomus or several otocinclus (algae eating sucker-mouth fish).

 This type of algae does not adhere strongly to the tank surfaces and is easily wiped away.
 Vacuuming the gravel with a siphon will quickly remove coatings from the substrate.
 This is important to ensure the algae cannot grow back as quickly.
-You should wipe off any tank decoration that may be affected as well.
+You should wipe off any tank decorations that may be affected as well.

 Increasing the lighting will inhibit regrowth of brown algae.
 As a new tank matures, brown algae are often eliminated naturally by plants and green algae competing for nutrients in the water, such as nitrite and nitrate.

-Sucker-mouth catfish—most notably, plecostomus and otocinclus—will readily eat brown algae.
-If the problem is due to high silicates in the water, and the brown algae seem to persist, get a special silicate-absorbing resin for the tank's filter.
+Sucker-mouth fish—most notably, plecostomus and otocinclus—will readily eat brown algae.
+If the problem is due to high silica in the water, and the brown algae seem to persist, get a special silicate-absorbing resin for the tank's filter.